 The CDE understands that in some instances it is difficult to ensure that a student does not buy a noncompliant item during the school day while on the school campus, which would constitute a noncompliant sale.
 For example:

 - A student sells candy bars, intended for sale off the school campus, to students on the school campus during the school day

 - A student sells items, intended for sale off the school campus, from an order form to students on the school campus during the school day

 The CDE strongly recommends that noncompliant items, intended to be sold off of the school campus or after the school day, not be distributed to students on the school campus during the school day.

 School food authorities are encouraged to review their competitive food and beverage sale practices to protect the integrity of the federal meal programs, as well as to create a healthy school environment.
 According to the authority provided in 7 CFR, sections 210.11 and 220.12, the CDE recommends that SFAs impose additional restrictions as necessary in the local school wellness policy.
 Restrictions may include:

 - Only allowing a certain number of compliant food and beverage sales per year, which encourages groups to provide nonfood sales as often as possible

 - Only allowing food and beverage sales to occur after the last lunch period to maximize participation in the National School Lunch and School Breakfast Programs

 Please forward this MB to all individuals and groups within your school community who will be directly affected by this change or who may benefit from this information.

-For more information or if you have any questions regarding this MB, please contact the competitive foods and beverages team by e-mail at COMPETITIVEFOODS@cde.ca.gov.
+If you have any questions regarding this MB, please contact the Competitive Foods and Beverages team by email at COMPETITIVEFOODS@cde.ca.gov.